cscode07/Memory-Game/README.md

 ## User Stories
--User1: As a visitor, I want to understand the café’s services to decide if it’s suitable for me.
+-User1: I want to enter my name and track my score.

--User2: As a gamer, I want to see which PC and console games are available.
+-User2: I want to compete and see who wins most matches.

--User3: As an esports fan, I want to view upcoming events.
+-User3 (Casual gamer): I want a simple game that is fun and easy to understand.

--User4: As a user, I want clear navigation so I can access any page easily.
+-User4 (Mobile user): I want the layout to look clean on my phone.

--User5: As a customer, I want to be able to book a session online.
+-User5 (teacher) : I want a basic logic game suitable for kids.

 ## Wireframes